In this post I want to share with you guys a helpful guide on how to start your own walking tour business.

-Printing out brochures to hand out.
+Print out brochures to hand out.
 Bring them to local hotels and tourism offices.
 This is another simple and inexpensive marketing strategy.

 Influencer marketing, such as giving free tours to travel bloggers and social media influencers, is great if you’re hoping to target a younger crowd.

-How to Get Repeat Bookings
+How to Get Repeat Walking Tour Bookings

 With a walking tour business you might be thinking that people are interested in one tour.
 After that why would they need another one – right?

 This doesn’t have to be the case.
-Return guests are easy way to increase your revenue while providing a unique experience for the traveler.
+Return guests are an easy way to increase your revenue while providing a unique experience for the traveler.

 Offer a variety of tours.
-Consider including a food tour or a haunted tour in your rotation.
+Consider including a food tour or a history tour in your rotation.
 This way people will have more than one option to choose from and could book two or more tours.

-It’s important that the tours you’re giving our interesting, informative, and engaging.
+It’s important that the tours you’re giving are interesting, informative, and engaging.
 If your guests are happy they’re more likely to return on another tour.
 They also won’t mind leaving you a favorable review if asked.